 • Is a team member and effective model; sets up written systems for sharing responsibilities amongst the team including but not limited to room maintenance and paperwork.

 • Participates in team meetings at least once a month or more often as needed with academy administration.

 • Annually participates in at least 25 hours of ongoing training (5 hours must be Illinois Gateways to Opportunity Registry approved) as required by DCFS and any accrediting body.

-• Maintains or applies for Illinois Gateways to Opportunity teaching credential.
+• Maintains or applies for Illinois Gateways to Opportunity ECE credential.

 • Plans activities and methods for keeping parents interested and involved in their child’s development.

 • Provides a curriculum based on the Illinois Early Learning Standards and integrates all components of the lesson plan including emotional, social and physical development.